Few-shot Image Generation via Masked Discrimination: More Details of Implementation

 \section{More Details of Implementation}

-\textbf{Our approach} We implement the proposed approach based on StyleGAN2 \cite{Karras_2020_CVPR} and the patch-level discrimination from CDC \cite{ojha2021few-shot-gan}.
-StyleGAN2 models pre-trained on FFHQ, LSUN Church, and LSUN Cars are used as the source models.
+\textbf{Our approach} We implement the proposed approach based on StyleGAN2 \cite{Karras_2020_CVPR} following prior works.
+StyleGAN2 models pre-trained on FFHQ, LSUN Church, and LSUN Cars are used as source models.
 In addition, we employ LSUN Horses for experiments on unrelated source/target domains (see Fig. \ref{unrelated} in Appendix \ref{appendixe}).
 The image resolution of all datasets are $256\times 256$ except for LSUN Cars and its corresponding target domain, Wrecked cars, whose resolution are $512\times 512$.
 The size of features output from discriminator block $4^2$ is 8192.
 We randomly mask the output features without grouping.
-We visualize output features as parallel rectangles in Fig. \ref{masked} to clearly show the mask ratio.
-For quantitative evaluation results listed in Table \ref{fid}, \ref{lpipsffhq}, and \ref{lsun}, we randomly mask 3/4 features extracted by the discriminator and set the weight coefficient of CDC loss $\lambda$ as 1000.
-The learning rate is set as 0.002 following StyleGAN2.
+We visualize output features as a group of cubes in Fig. \ref{masked} to show the mask ratio clearly.
+For quantitative evaluation results listed in Table \ref{lpipsffhq}, \ref{fid}, and \ref{lsun}, we randomly mask 3/4 features extracted by the discriminator and set the weight coefficient of cross-domain consistency loss $\lambda$ as 1000.
+The learning rate is set as 0.002.
 Adam optimizer \cite{kingma2014adam} is used for updating trainable parameters.
 With a series of experiments, we find that most of the adaptation setups used in our paper need about 1000 to 1500 iterations to achieve good results (e.g., we use 1500 iterations on FFHQ $\rightarrow$ Sketches for our approach and baselines).
-For more complex adaptation cases like LSUN Cars $\rightarrow$ Wrecked cars, more iterations are needed to adapt to the target domain.
-As shown in Fig. \ref{result2}, samples from LSUN Cars have black upper and lower boundaries which do not exist in samples of Wrecked cars.
-We use 3000 iterations to get good results for this case.
+More iterations are needed to adapt source GANs to target domains for complex adaptation cases like LSUN Cars $\rightarrow$ Wrecked cars.
+As shown in Fig. \ref{result2}, samples from LSUN Cars have black upper and lower boundaries, which do not exist in samples of Wrecked cars.
+We train the source model for 3000 iterations to achieve good results for this adaptation case.